How does the German state support families?

 Parental allowance is considered as an "income".
 That means your "Bürgergeld" or social benefits will be reduced according to the amount of your parental allowance.
 Altogether, you will not receive more money than what you used to before the parental allowance.
 However, if you were gainfully employed before childbirth, you can claim a so-called "Elterngeldfreibetrag".
 The amount of such payment depends on the amount of your previous income.
 You can find out more on arbeitslosenselbsthilfe.org.

 If you benefit from compulsory insurance as a member of a statutory health insurance scheme, you can continue with the same coverage.
 The only difference is that you do not need to make any contributions while receiving a parental allowance unless you are working part-time.
-In case you are voluntarily insured under statutory health insurance, you can remain covered but, usually, have to make contributions.
-The only exception is when you meet the requirements for family insurance.; If that is the case, you do not have to pay any dues.
+In case you are voluntarily insured under statutory health insurance, you can remain covered but usually have to make contributions.
+The only exception is when you meet the requirements for family insurance.; If that is the case, you do not have to pay dues.

 If you were privately insured before receiving a parental allowance, you remain insured there and should continue with your contributions.